buffed-labs/reactive-dot/apps/docs/vue/getting-started/query.md

 ## Refreshing queries

-Certain query, like runtime API calls doesn't create any subscriptions.
-In order to get the latest data, they must be manually refreshed.
+Data from `constant` queries never changes, while `storage` and `storage-entries` queries automatically subscribe to updates.
+For all other query types, you must manually refresh them to get the latest data.

 ```vue
 <script setup lang="ts">